EdmundBenedict/lordcephei.github.io/pages/cl_lmf.md

     --mull[:options] Tells lmf to generate weights for Mulliken analysis, described in this document.

     --cls[options]   Tells lmf to generate weights to compute matrix elements and weights for core-level-spectroscopy.
-See
-                     subs/suclst.f for a description of options.
+See subs/suclst.f for a description of options. subs/suclst.f for a description of options.

     --wden[:options] Writes one plane of the charge density to disk, on a